scottbarnesg/smart-sec-cam/README.md

 ## Contributors

+Thank you to the contributors that help keep this project moving forward!

-- @khlam for his help with Github Actions and building docker images
+- [Khlam](https://github.com/khlam) for his help with Github Actions and building docker images